 Final thoughts (for today)

 I’m still glad I got this project started.
 There is no way to learn everything before you actually do something.
-Learn as you go, and join local clubs and organizations to find the help you will need.
-Some day, sooner than you think, you will be the experienced one giving back and helping newbies learn!
+Read more about reasons you might NOT want to keep bees here.
+Otherwise, learn as you go, and join local clubs and organizations to find the help you will need.
+Someday, sooner than you think, you will be the experienced one giving back and helping newbies learn!

 Without Floyd’s help, I would have lost the hive.
 If I’m lucky, I will get some honey in the fall, but that’s not my main concern right now.
 I want to make sure they survive and if I have to wait until next year for honey, so be it.